dinde451/jarr.d1/Jarulfs_Guide.md

 CurDur/MaxDur is less than 1%), Adria will actually recharge the staff for free, that is 0 gold.

-Just as with the price of magical items, when counting the value of CurCha/MaxCha you take into account only two digits after the decimal.
+Just as with the price of magical items, when calculating the value of CurCha/MaxCha you take into account only two digits after the decimal.
 Alternatively one can use the formula below in which case the rounding is done automatically: